-Upon successful completion of this concentration the student will be able to:
+Upon successful completion of this concentration, the student will be able to:

-- Assess the evolving theory and practices of United Nations Peacekeeping operations. - Evaluate the role of UN and regional peacekeeping initiatives in specific peace-building, peace-making, and peace-keeping operations in conflict areas.
+- Assess the evolving theory and practices of United Nations Peacekeeping operations. - Evaluate the role of UN and regional peacekeeping initiatives in specific peace-building, peace-making, and peacekeeping operations in conflict areas.

+Code Title Semester Hours

+Select 4 courses from the following r.
+12

-IRLS603 Politics and War 3
+IRLS603 Politics and War

-IRLS615 Peacekeeping: Structure and Process 3
+IRLS615 Peacekeeping: Structure and Process

-LSTD507 International Law 3
+LSTD507 International Law

-MILH565 History of Peacekeeping: 1988 - Present 3
+MILH565 History of Peacekeeping: 1988 - Present

+SSGS595 Internship Program

 Total Semester Hours 12